-D sent my way a deliciously different tag… and here is my take on it.
+D sent my way a deliciously different tag.
+And here is my take on the delicious tag.

 But first the rules.

 Five memorable meals ever eaten: It could be anything that makes the meal memorable – the food, the place, the place you were in your life when you ate, the company, the weather, the ambiance – heck, the guy who served the food!”

 Considering the fact that food is a major part of my life both eating and cooking it was a delightful tag to do, the only difficulty was to choose which ones come here.
 But here is my attempt.

 Maa ke haath ka khaana: Like I mentioned in my previous post nothing beats maa ke haath ka khaana.
 Specially when you are coming home.
 Ever since I have moved to Bangalore about 8 years back (yes I know I wrongly mentioned 6 yrs in my last post, thanks Puneet for correcting that), every time I come back home, I am maha excited about the food that mom is going to make for me when I reach home.
 In my mind there is always a list of things ready that I want mom to cook and me to hog them.
 But, most of all, I crave is that kadhi chawal that has almost become like a tradition for me.
 Eerytime I come home from the airport mom has steaming hot and spicy kadhi chawal ready for me and as soon as I enter home I start eating that 🙂 aaah its bliss.
 Kadhi chawal are always the best then.